iaminsleep/Twitter/README.md

 # Twitter
-Сайт Твиттер, написанный на языке PHP и JavaScript. Используемая база данных - MySQL
+A Twitter site written in PHP and JavaScript.
+The database used is MySQL

-### Технологии:
+### Technologies:
 - html
 - css
 - php